 Despite national recognition of female entrepreneurs, Ireland suffers from a low number of women engaged in business startups.
-Now the GMIT Innovation Hubs will offer a new regional Programme called the “EMPOWER Programme” to help increase the number of female entrepreneurs in Galway, Mayo and Roscommon.
+The GMIT Innovation Hubs have started offering a new regional Programme called the “EMPOWER Programme” to help increase the number of female entrepreneurs in Galway, Mayo and Roscommon.
 This project is funded through ESF Programme, co-funded by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.

 There are two separate parts to the EMPOWER Programme.